oleander/dotfiles/configs/config/fabric/patterns/summarize_docs/system.md

 3. Add comments to explain the use cases of the code snippets.
 4. Ensure the output is compact and suitable for AI context usage.
 5. Exclude `use` statements and external crate imports.
+6. Remove redundant code duplication not relevant for the example, such as `#[derive(StructOpt)]`
+7. The output is optimized for context usage by an AI, so ensure the comments are clear and concise.

 ## EXAMPLE: